Shohini Ghose

 Shohini Ghose is a quantum physicist and Professor of Physics and Computer Science at Wilfrid Laurier University.
 She has served as the president of the Canadian Association of Physicists (2019-2020), co-editor-in-chief of the Canadian Journal of Physics, and the Director of the Laurier Centre for Women in Science.
 She was named a 2014 TED Fellow and a 2018 TED Senior Fellow.
 In 2019 she appeared on the Star TV show TED Talks India Nayi Baat hosted by Shah Rukh Khan.
 In 2017 she was elected to the Royal Society of Canada's College of New Scholars, Artists and Scientists.
 Her book Clues to the Cosmos was released in India in December 2019.
+In 2020, she was selected as an NSERC Chair for Women in Science and Engineering.

 Early life and education

 Ghose grew up in India where she dreamed of becoming an astronaut after finding out about the first Indian astronaut in space.
 She moved to Miami University for her undergraduate studies, where she majored in physics and mathematics.
 She received her PhD in physics from the University of New Mexico in 2003.
 She was awarded the Chairman's award for best dissertation titled "Quantum And Classical Dynamics Of Atoms In A Magneto‐optical Lattice", which delved into the quantum chaotic behavior of atoms interacting with lasers and magnetic fields.